NicRead2022/MOOD-FE/README.md

 [Trello Board](https://trello.com/b/KOsMCqgJ/mood)

-## Description: An easy to use application that will suggest carefully cultivated playlists for any mood you might be in.
+## Description: An easy to use application that will suggest carefully curated playlists for a variety of moods.

 ## Component Hierarchy Diagram